Alapaʻi: Marriages

 Alapaʻinui had many wives, but only the names of three principal wives survived, and the name of one minor wife.
 Alapaʻi's first wife was Keaka.
 Their son was Keaweʻōpala.

 Alapaʻi's second wife was Kamakaʻīmoku and their daughter was Manono I.

 Alapaʻi's third wife was Kamaua with whom he had Kauwaʻa, a daughter, and Mahiua, a son.
 Kauwaʻa had two daughters: Julia Alapai and Kaulunae, who married Kanehiwa and was the mother of Lipoa, a son, and Julia Moemalie, a daughter.

-Alapaʻinui was also married to ʻUmiaemoku (born 1788) and she bore him Keawemahi.
+Alapaʻinui was also married to ʻUmiaemoku; they had a child, Keaweamahi.

-Duke Kahanamoku was Alapaʻi's descendant.